Glebe: Scotland

-Anglo-America
+Colonies

-In Bermuda and the Thirteen Colonies of Great Britain where the Church of England was the established church, glebe land was distributed by the colonial government and was often farmed or rented out by the church rector to cover living expenses.
+In Bermuda and some of the Thirteen Colonies where the Church of England was the established church, especially New England, glebe land was distributed by the colonial government and was often farmed or rented out by the church rector to cover living expenses.
 The Dutch Reformed Church also provided glebes for the benefit of the pastor; it continued this practice through at least the 1850s.
+In Georgia dissenting ministers were also allocated glebes.

 In some cases associations with former glebe properties is retained in the local names, for example: Glebe Road in Arlington County, Virginia, the community of Glebe in Hampshire County, West Virginia, Glebe Mountain in Londonderry, Windham County, Vermont, Glebe Hill, near Tucker's Town, Bermuda, another Glebe Hill in Southampton Parish, Bermuda, and The Glebe Road in Pembroke Parish, Bermuda.
 Ottawa neighbourhood The Glebe was originally land dedicated to support St Andrew's Presbyterian Church.

+Establishments of ministerial support related to land grants later led to hostility against newer congregations in the Northwest Territory like Methodists in Ohio.

+Glebe Act

-The Baptist, Presbyterian and other churches that were not established in Virginia succeeded in 1802 and passage in the legislature of the Glebe Act, whereby whether glebes were sold by the overseers of the poor for the benefit of the indigent in the parish.
+During post-Revolutionary disestablishment, some Virginians sought to confiscate parish lands and glebe property, arguing that these assets had been supported by compulsory taxes under British rule and should therefore be reallocated for a public benefit.
+On 12 January 1802 they succeeded and the Virginia General Assembly passed the Glebe Act, (Note: An Act concerning the Glebe Lands and Churches Within this Commonwealth.) whereby glebe land could be sold by so-called Overseers of the Poor for the benefit of the indigent in their parish.
 The Episcopal Church was weakened by the new law, but in the Carolinas the glebes remained in the hands of the church and either were worked by the minister or rented out by them.